Opened: May 1956

 Around the late 1970s or early ’80s, the cars and the track were replaced.
 The current cars are completely different from the streamlined, ’50s-style cars.
 They may say ‘Ford’ on the front, but they have a stronger resemblance to a Jaguar SS100 or the MG T-Series, both produced in England beginning in the 1930s.

-It’s been pointed out that the current ride system is identical to those used for Terroride and Dracula’s Castle and may have been made by KD Enterprises.
+It’s been pointed out that the current ride system is identical to those used for Terroride and Dracula’s Castle.
+The cars currently operating on Dracula’s Castle and Speedway, Jr. were both manufactured by Bradley & Kaye, so it’s likely that they would use the same type of ride system.

 The sign next to the station also changed as the name and logo of the sponsor changed.
 Utoco (short for the Utah Oil Company) was a regional chain that was purchased by Standard Oil and later became American Oil, which was eventually shortened to Amoco.
 For many years, the station featured actual working gas pumps and they were changed out a couple times as well.